 How to choose Cognac?

 Choosing the right cognac is truly an art.
-But we can help you with that.
-Join us for a brief history of the creation of this exclusive drink!
+However, we can help you with that.
+Come take a look with us at a brief history of this exclusive drink!

-Cognac (French: Cognac) is a distilled alcoholic beverage produced in the Cognac region of France, in a large part of the Charente and Charente-Maritime department, respecting the regulations and standards of production since the authorization to use the name - Cognac.
+Cognac is a distilled alcoholic beverage produced in the French region of Cognac covering a large part of the department Charente and Charente-Maritime, adhering to the regulations and standards of production since the time of authorization to use the name - Cognac.

-Cognac was officially launched in 1938 in the Cognac region of France, distilled from grapes and then aged in barrels for various periods.
+Cognac officially began production in 1938 in the French region of Cognac, it is distilled from grapes and then aged in barrels for various periods.

-The Cognac appellation is established by decree of 1 May 1909, including the characteristics of the soils laid down by the geologist Henri Coquand in 1860.
-Since 1938, it has been permitted to blend grapes in the production of wine for Cognac from these regions, the order of the list being governed by the quality level of the varieties:
+The controlled name zone Cognac is established by decree from May 1, 1909, including the characteristics of the soils determined by geologist Henri Coquand in 1860.
+Since 1938, it has been permitted to blend grapes in the production of wine for cognac coming from these regions, with the order of the list following the quality grade of the varieties:

-- Grande Champagne, the 1st cognac region, from which the distillates are of the finest quality
+- Grande Champagne, the 1st cognac area, from which the distillates are of the finest quality

-- Borderies, a region where the maturation of the spirit is faster than in Petite Champagne
+- Borderies, an area where the aging of the distillate is faster than in Petite Champagne

 - Fins Bois, the largest production zone

-- Bons Bois, which has the characteristic bouquet of the soil of the area
+- Bons Bois, which has a characteristic bouquet of the area's soil

-- Bois Ordinaires, the maturation of the distillate is rapid and the groundwater is oceanic
+- Bois Ordinaires, where the aging of the distillate is quick and the groundwater is influenced by the ocean

-The geographical definition of these different areas provides an assessment of the terroirs in terms of soil qualities and climate.
+The geographical definition of these various areas provides an assessment of the terroirs in terms of soil qualities and climate.

-Double distillation allows the production of fine quality alcohol.
-The distillation is carried out twice (double heating) in a copper still called the Charente Alambic, the maximum wine content of which is set by regulation.
+Double distillation allows for the production of high-quality alcohol.
+The distillation is performed twice (double heating) in a copper distillation apparatus called Charentsky Alambik, whose maximum wine content is regulated by law.

-The first distillation - warming - produces a product with 30 % alcohol.
-This is followed by a second distillation of this product.
-The specialist distiller separates the stages of distillation on the basis of measurements of the degree of alcohol, sensory perception and his knowledge: the heads - the first condensate, the tails - the last condensate, and the middle of the distillation.
+During the first distillation – heating – a product with 30% alcohol is obtained.
+This is followed by the second distillation of this product.
+The distillation worker, a specialist, separates the stages of distillation based on measuring the alcohol content, sensory perception, and their knowledge: heads – the first condensate, tails – the last condensate, and the heart of the distillation.

-The liquid product, the centre or heart of the distillation, has a high degree of alcohol (68 % to 72 %) and is not edible.
-The distillate is bottled in new oak casks, in which it must age for at least two years.
-After about three quarters of a year, however, it is transferred to older casks in which other vintages have matured.
-The longer the cognac has matured in the new casks, the longer it must mature in the older casks.
-Before marketing, the spirit is diluted with distilled or demineralised water to 40 % product.
+The liquid product, the heart of the distillation, has a high alcohol content (68% – 72%) and is not consumable.
+The distillate is filled into new oak barrels, where it must age for at least two years.
+However, after about three-quarters of a year, it is transferred to older barrels, in which other harvests have already aged.
+It holds that the longer the cognac ages in new barrels, the longer it must age in older barrels.
+Before being released to the market, the distillate is diluted with distilled or demineralized water to 40% product.

-Cognacs are designated by letters or names according to the age of the blend and according to the youngest spirit in the blend.
-In 1865, Maurice Hennessy drew up an official scale which is still in use today:
+Cognacs are labeled with letters or names based on the age of the blend and the youngest distillate in the blend.
+In 1865, Maurice Hennessy created the official scale that is still used today:

 - V.S. - Very Spéciale